WWE Evolution (2018): Future all-female events

+In a December 2019 interview with Talksport, Stephanie McMahon stated: "I'm hopeful to have an announcement on an Evolution 2, but there is nothing official to announce just yet".
+A report by Alex McCarthy of Sportskeeda in July 2020 stated that a second Evolution event was seen a "no brainer", with female talent pushing for it internally and tentative plans being made for the end of the year.
+In December 2020, Trish Stratus suggested that she had begun training for the rumored event, but that she had received no call from WWE, with no event taking place.

 In a conference call for June 2021's NXT TakeOver: In Your House event, Triple H was questioned on if WWE would ever hold another all-female event.
-He said it was possible, "but it's not a must-have at the moment."
+He said it was possible, "but it's not a must-have at the moment".
 He also found it odd that people thought that doing more all-female events would mean equality for the women's division, but cited the contradiction in that WWE would be criticized if they would run an all-male event; essentially, separate does not mean equal.
-He also responded to something that former WWE wrestler Mickie James had said in regards to the National Wrestling Alliance's August 2021 all-female event, EmPowerrr, in which James served as an executive producer.
+He also responded to a comment made by former WWE wrestler Mickie James in regards to the National Wrestling Alliance's August 2021 all-female event, EmPowerrr, in which James served as an executive producer.
 James had said that she wanted the best female wrestlers in the world on the event regardless of contractual issues.
 Triple H said that from a business standpoint, that did not make sense and also gave his own opinion, stating that if female wrestlers wanted to face the best in the world, they should come to WWE.

-Before James' release from WWE in April 2021, she had pushed for the company to produce another all-female event as well as an all-female brand, but said she was "cut off at every opportunity."
-A WWE official told her that "women's wrestling doesn't make money" and that Evolution was the company's "lowest-rated pay-per-view ever in the history of WWE pay-per-views."
-Former WWE wrestler Maria Kanellis also stated that former Head of WWE Talent Relations, Mark Carano, informed her that there would not be another all-female event.
-Other WWE female performers, notably Sasha Banks, have also campaigned for another all-female event.
+Before James' release from WWE in April 2021, she had pushed for the company to produce another all-female event as well as an all-female brand, but said she was "cut off at every opportunity".
+She claimed an unnamed WWE official told her that "women's wrestling doesn't make money" and that Evolution was the company's "lowest-rated pay-per-view ever in the history of WWE pay-per-views".
+However, James rebuked this by saying the event was set up to fail, only being promoted on WWE programming a month prior to the event, with matches being announced a week or two before.
+Other WWE female performers, notably Sasha Banks, were also vocal in support of another all-female event.